 Let’s face it, trying to find a decent gaming laptop on a budget can be a chore.
 You have to make compromises in areas like performance, design, and even battery life.
-Thankfully, the Dell G3 15 offers decent 1080p gaming with configurations under $1,000, and the battery is actually good.
+Thankfully, the Dell G3 15 offers decent 1080p gaming for prices that usually dip around the AU$1,500 mark, and the battery is actually good.

-The new Asus TUF A15 is one of the best gaming laptops of the year so far, thanks mainly to the AMD 8-core Ryzen 7 4800H APU that can be found beating at its heart.
+The Asus TUF A15 is one of the best gaming laptops around, thanks mainly to the AMD 8-core Ryzen 7 4800H APU that can be found beating at its heart.
 Throw in the speedy 1TB NVMe SSD and RTX 2060 graphics, and you've got yourself a hell of a workhorse for a non-workstation gaming laptop.

 In our review, we called the TUF A15 an "incredibly versatile, affordable gaming laptop, with a battery life that is almost unprecedented at this price point or performance level."